pablodenadai/angular2-seed-project/README.md

 # Angular 2 - Seed Project
-> Easy to use seed project for Angular 2 app development.
+> Light-weight and easy to use seed project for Angular 2 app development.

 ```
 Angular 2 is still in alpha and it shouldn't be used in production.